sgjava/opencvmem/README.md

 }
 ```

-Note how mi is uses Mat.release().
+Note how mi uses Mat.release().
 We can fix this by changing mi.release() to
 mi.free().

 #### Fix Converters